lwafula/projects/README.md

 # Projects

-# Copy a shared repository as a collaboratoe
+# Copy a shared repository as a collaborator
 https://www.tutorialspoint.com/how-to-clone-a-github-repository

 # Site with instructions on how to create and syncronize local and remote repositories